PoC radio

 A PoC radio (short for push to talk over cellular radio), also known as PTToC radio, is an instant communication device that is based on the cellular network.
 It is a radio device that incorporates push-to-talk technology into a cellular radio handset.
 It allows users to communicate with one or more receivers instantly, in a half-duplex mode.

 Although a PoC radio is a walkie-talkie-like device, there are substantial differences between them.
 Compared to the latter, the former has a wider range of channels, covers a wider area, and does not require a license to transmit.
 In addition, a PoC radio supports advanced functions, such as, video calls, multimedia messages, GPS location tracking, and emergency notifications.

-PoC radios are widely used in the industries of private security, logistics, hospitality, and rescue.
-The representative manufacturers of such equipments include Hytera and ToooAir.
-Mission-Critical PTToC (MCPTT) is also starting to be employed in sectors such as public safety, transportation, and utilities.
+PoC radios are widely used in private security, logistics, hospitality, and rescue.
+The representative manufacturers of such equipment include Hytera and ToooAir.
+Mission-critical PTToC (MCPTT) is also starting to be employed in sectors such as public safety, transportation, and utilities.

+Technology

+PoC radios combine the immediate, one-to-many communication interface of a classic two-way radio (including a dedicated physical PTT button) with the wide-area infrastructure of cellular networks, thus, devices require an active mobile data connection via a SIM card, eSIM, or Wi-Fi network.

+Voice signals are digitized, compressed into IP packets, and transmitted over cellular data networks to a central application server, which instantly broadcasts the audio stream to all active members of an assigned talkgroup.

+Devices range from ultra-rugged, screenless handheld units and vehicle-mounted terminals running embedded Linux or Android OS, to commercial smartphones running enterprise PTT software applications.